BPerezLamarque/ABDOMEN/README.md

 # Assessing the significance of phylosymbiosis:

-To assess the significance of phylosymbiosis, one can perform permutatations.
+To assess the significance of phylosymbiosis, one can perform permutations.
 Here, we will randomly permutate all the host species:

 ```r